Which technology trends are right for your business?

 As always, decreasing risk remains a prominent factor.
-That’s why you should assess your current processes to ensure that you have the appropriate infrastructure to support any new technology.
+Assessing current processes will ensure that you have the appropriate infrastructure to support any new technology.

-An umbrella term for all physical and virtual combined environments, extended reality (XR) technologies have the potential to drastically change our working processes.
-Augmented reality (AR) and virtual reality (VR) are the figureheads of this trend, with mixed reality (MR) being a synthesis of these two other reality technologies.
+Extended reality (XR)is an umbrella term for all physical and virtual combined environments.
+This technology has the potential to drastically change our working processes.
+Augmented reality (AR) and virtual reality (VR) are the figureheads of this trend.
+A further mixed reality (MR) is a synthesis of other reality technologies.

-AR places digital items in real-life physical spaces as if they were really there, whereas VR blocks out the physical world altogether — usually aided by a physical headset that is worn by the user.
+AR places digital items in real-life physical spaces, whereas VR blocks out the physical world altogether.
+VR achieves this with the help of a physical headset that is worn by the user.

-While gaming and entertainment franchises are widely recognised for using this type of technology, XR has uses in many other industries too, such as manufacturing, real estate and healthcare.
-In one example, a doctor described how his team used a 3D model of a patient's leg from an imaging scan to guide them during a leg reconstruction procedure.
+Gaming and entertainment franchises are widely recognised for using this type of technology.
+However, these are not the only industries that benefit from this technology.
+XR has uses in many other industries too, such as manufacturing, real estate and healthcare.
+In one example, a surgery team used a 3D model of a patient's leg to guide them through a reconstruction procedure.

-The fact that MR makes use of augmented and virtual reality technology, means that digital and physical items can coexist in real-time.
-Using this technology would allow businesses to elevate remote working practices and simulate traditionally in-person events like meetings — regardless of their employee’s location.
+MR makes use of augmented and virtual reality technology.
+This means that digital and physical items can coexist in real-time.
+Using this technology allows businesses to elevate remote working practices and simulate in-person events like meetings.

-By simulating real-life business operations, it also becomes possible to trial events and troubleshoot any issues with less cost and risk.
-However, for the same reasons mentioned above, mixed reality demands a substantial amount of processing power, which accrues additional costs on top of the already high development cost.
+Simulating real-life business operations will allow companies to trial possible events and troubleshoot any issues with less cost and risk.
+However, mixed reality demands a substantial amount of processing power, which accrues additional costs on top of the development cost.

-So while XR does offer real benefits to businesses, it does come at a significant cost, which means that it might not be the most viable option for smaller businesses.
+So while XR does offer real benefits to businesses, it does come at a significant cost.
+This cost means that this solution might not be the most viable option for smaller businesses.
 According to PwC's Future Forecast research, XR will bring £62.5 billion to the UK economy alone by 2030.
-With such value placed upon this technology, any investment in XR should be aligned with business goals and objectives — regardless of your budget.
+Any investment in XR should be aligned with business goals and objectives — regardless of budget.

 Cloud computing and migration

 Cloud computing allows businesses to access data, software and applications via the internet — wherever and whenever.
-Both cost-effective and competent, the cloud has been an asset to organisations looking to improve visibility and accessibility across their digital resources.
+The cloud has been an asset to organisations looking to improve visibility and make their digital resources more accessible.

-And with an estimated 75% of all databases being either deployed or migrated to a cloud platform by next year, businesses are rapidly realising the importance of this technology.
+An estimated 75% of all databases are being either deployed or migrated to a cloud platform by next year.
+This finding shows that businesses are rapidly realising the importance of this technology.

-Key advantages revolve around security and cost.
-Unlike on-premises storage, which require both physical as well as traditional IT security, cloud computing systems are managed by cloud providers.
+There are some different approaches to a business cloud migration, with main advantages including security and cost.
+On-premise servers require both physical IT security, whereas cloud computing systems are managed by cloud migration providers.

-These providers manage and monitor the server, which grants you more storage space and saves costs in the process.
-Cloud providers also provide a secure alternative to the maintenance that is required with on-premises servers.
+Cloud migration consultants can advise on the right approach, while cloud migration providers can manage and monitor the server.
+This setup grants businesses more storage space and saves costs in the process.
+Cloud migration providers also provide a secure alternative to the maintenance that is required with on-premises servers.

 Nevertheless, providers cannot guarantee complete safety when it comes to your server.
 Among the chief concerns of migrating to the cloud is data loss.
-If you’re serious about migrating to the cloud, then it’s vital that you have the best security measures in practice to minimise threat.
+Any business considering cloud migration should have the best security measures in practice to minimise threat.

-As a cost-effective solution to data storage, cloud computing is a viable option to any organisation who are looking to securely store their data.
-With that being said, the fact that it allows for scalability — both up and down — makes it a particularly useful solution for SMEs, who can both reduce costs and maximise operations by migrating to the cloud.
+Cloud computing is a viable option to any organisation who are looking to securely store their data.
+Cloud migration is particularly useful for SMEs because it allows for scaling operations both up and down.
+SMEs can, therefore, reduce costs and maximise operations by migrating to the cloud.

 Artificial Intelligence and Machine Learning

-AI can see, read and analyse data — all of which is a major help for businesses.
-By delegating responsibility to machines, organisations are able to access large amounts of data analysis, whilst reducing the risk of human error.
+Artificial intelligence services can see, read and analyse data — all of which is a major help for businesses.
+Organisations are able to access large amounts of data analysis by delegating responsibility to machines.
+Additionally, they are able to reduce the risk of human error.